cosarara/blue-spider/README.txt

 Thanks to the devs of EliteMap and NLZ Advance for making the source code of their tools available.
 (If you want nightmares, read EliteMap's source code, lol)

+Building:
+If creating a package on linux, you'll probably not want to use cx_freeze.
+If you have it installed you'll have to pass the option --no-freeze to setup.py.
+On windows you'll probably want to, so just "setup.py build".